 From October 2017, pig producers must upload farm usage figures to eMB on a quarterly basis.

 Between 2014 and 2015, sales of antibiotics licensed only for use in pigs dropped by 24%.

 National data collected from the UK’s major feed compounders indicate that at the beginning of 2014, 37% of all feed for young pigs contained a prescribed antibiotic; this had more than halved to 18% by the end of 2016.

-In 2016 the use of colistin, a critically important antibiotic, in pigs fell by more than 70%, from an already low level.
+In 2016, overall usage in the pig sector fell 34% in one year, to 183mg/PCU.
+Use of colistin, a critically important antibiotic, in pigs had been previously reported to have fallen by more than 70%, from an already low level.

 The pig sector has also identified meaningful objectives for reducing, replacing or refining antibiotic use.

 They include reducing the use of antibiotics by more than 60% between 2015 and 2020, to reach less than 100mg/PCU by the end of 2020.

 It is proposed that no specific targeted reduction in use of highest-priority Critically Important Antibiotics (HP-CIAs) should be set.
 Usage is already very low at 0.12mg/PCU.
 It is anticipated that the low level of use across the industry will not rise above levels of 0.1mg/PCU for fluoroquinolones and 0.015mg/PCU

 for third/fourth generation cephalosporins – subject to disease control requirements and to ensure health and welfare.
 Colistin should however remain available in case of serious disease issues, for which its

 use is vital, arising.
 A maximum use target of 0.1mg/PCU will provide for the necessary reserve position but this may need to be reviewed depending on the ongoing availability of therapeutic Zinc Oxide in the EU.